Stark County Collegiate Fair

 Ohio Program for Campus Safety & Mental Health provided a grant for funding events at each campus.

-Partnering schools for this important effort include Kent State Stark, Malone University, the University of Mount Union, Walsh University and Stark State College.
+Partnering schools for this important effort include Kent State University - Stark Campus, Malone University, the University of Mount Union, Walsh University and Stark State College.

-Each participating school will be hosting C&A for three hours on a different day throughout October and November to bring mindfulness back to the campus.
+Each participating school will be hosting C&A for three hours on a different day throughout October to bring important self-care tips to students on campus.

 The University of Mount Union has offered their radio station WRMU as a way to reach UMU students with mental health messaging through public service announcements (PSA).
 These PSA’s will be available for other partner schools to share on their social media channels.